eangelica2014/versal-gadget-api/docs/main.md

 Go to the course you created where your gadget has been used.
 Click on the "Sandbox" tray and you will see that your gadget's icon has a band on it, indicating that an upgrade is available.
 Click on the band and confirm the upgrade to a new version.

+## Requesting approval

+When your gadget is ready you can request approval by emailing support@versal.com.
+Please include the following info:

+* URL to the course
+* Name of the gadget
+* Version of the gadget
+* Any restriction.
+E.g. Only allow authors in a specific org(s) use the gadget in courses.

 ## External links

 * [Installation help](https://github.com/Versal/sdk/blob/master/README.md#installation-in-depth)